Ocho Rios

-The name "Ocho Rios" is a possible misnomer, as there are not currently eight rivers in the area.
+The name "Ocho Rios" is a possible misnomer, as there are not eight rivers in the area.
 It could be a British corruption of the original Spanish name "Las Chorreras" ("the waterfalls"), a name given to the village because of the nearby Dunn's River Falls.

 Tourism

 In 2008, the attraction Mystic Mountain opened with a bobsled experience inspired by the Jamaican bobsled team that participated in the 1988 Olympics in Calgary.
 The attraction received a $570-million upgrade in 2019.

-The North Coast Highway from Sangster International Airport at Montego Bay to Ocho Rios has been improved since 2007 and the journey is now an hour and 45 minutes drive.
+The North Coast Highway from Sangster International Airport at Montego Bay to Ocho Rios has been improved since 2007 and the journey has dropped to an hour and 45 minutes drive.
 On 26 August 2011, the Jamaican government announced a $21 million revitalization plan for the resort area.
 Since March 2016, with the opening of the North-South portion of Highway 2000 (whose North terminus is located at Mammee Bay, a suburb of Ocho Rios), driving and commute times into the nation's capital, Kingston, have gone from over 2 hours to a little under an hour.
 The opening of this highway has reduced traffic on the old route between Jamaica's two cities (through the town and onto Fern Gully) immensely.